nlnwa/nlnwa-notebooks/notebooks/corpus/README.md

 Below, you will find some basic information and metadata about the Web News Collection.
 Please contact us at [nettarkivet@nb.no](mailto:nettarkivet@nb.no) if you have any questions!

-## What is a corpus?

-A corpus is, simply put, a collection of texts.
-In this case, it consists of texts from web news sources.

 ## How big is the Web News Collection?